protocol/launchpad/content/en/curriculum/libp2p/creating-simple-node/index.md

 ---
-title: "Create A libp2p Node (Tutorial)"
+title: "Create a libp2p Node (Tutorial)"
 description: "Use libp2p-go to create to a libp2p node"
 draft: false
 menu: